oroinc/documentation/admin_guide/email/email_templates.rst

 Email Template Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If :ref:`several languages have been enabled <admin-configuration-language>` for the email templates, move from tab to tab, to define the template in different languages.
+If :ref:`several languages have been enabled <admin-configuration-language-settings>` for the email templates, move from tab to tab, to define the template in different languages.

 .. image:: ../img/marketing/email_template_language.png